yasmensarhan27/23-Homework3G1/documentation.md

 # Objectives
 1 To use a classical mechanics function as a python function and using this function as an argument in another function.
 # Steps to implement
-- Define a classical mechanics function as periodic time with arguments l and g.
+- Define a classical mechanics function as periodic time with arguments l and g.-
-- Use Lambda function is used to calculate the periodic time.
+- Use Lambda function to calculate the periodic time.
+- Save the file as module
+- Import module defined earlier.
 - List the length values.
 - Use map function to calculate time using each element in the lists.
 - Create a list of periodic times using the map elements.